 Some boning knives are also flexible, regardless of whether they’re thin or thick.
 The flexibility also allows the knife to reach places you can’t reach with a usual knife.

-So, whether you’re separating one chicken part from another or deboning a back rib, a boning knife can do the job way better than any other tool.
+So, whether you’re separating a frozen chicken part from another or deboning a back rib, a boning knife can do the job way better than any other tool.

 Moving on to the next job your boning knife can do- remove fat from the meat.
 How many times have you peeled off excess meat when removing fat from the meat?